Szymon-Czuszek/SAS-Data-Science/README.md

    - Columns include car make, model, type, origin, and MSRP.
    - Column widths and formatting options are specified using DEFINE statements.

+## SAS Frequency Analysis Example

+### 1. Gender Frequency Table:
+   - The first PROC FREQ generates a frequency table for the GENDER variable from the CLASS dataset.
+   - It counts the number of occurrences of each gender category.

+### 2. Course Number Frequency Table:
+   - The second PROC FREQ generates a frequency table for the COURSENO variable from the CLASS dataset.
+   - It counts the number of occurrences of each course number.

 ## Usage

 Clone the repository to your local machine.